Video game designers merge their passion for gaming with creative and technical skills to build cutting-edge games.

 - Write and fine-tune precise computer code that controls the difficulty level of a video game.

 - Develop the code that enables multiplayer gameplay over a network, such as Xbox Live.

 - Test & develop game physics, which controls how objects interact in the video game environment.

 - Work closely with game artists and designers to accurately incorporate their visions into the game.

 Video Game Designer Education Requirements

-Video game designer education requirements vary according to your game design job specialty.
+Video game design education requirements vary according to your game design job specialty.
 Game design training programs focus on three main disciplines - design, art, and programming.
-Your personal interests, passions and employment goals will determine which video game design training program is the best fit to get hired for the job you want.
-Here is a breakdown of video game designer education requirements by game design specialty:
+Your interests, passions, and employment goals will determine which game design training program is the best fit to get hired for your desired job.
+Here is a breakdown of game designer education requirements by game design specialty:

 Video Game Design Training